oatlog/oatlog/doc/proposal/main.typ

 #outline()

 #pagebreak()

 = Relevance to MPHPC

-The project is fundamentally about improving the runtime of a domain specific database, both with improved algorithms and low-level optimizations.
+The project is fundamentally about improving the performance of a domain specific database, both with improved algorithms and low-level optimizations.
-// "low-level optimizations" = constant factor stuff.

 == Relevant completed courses for both Loke Gustafsson and Erik Magnusson:
 === Performance engineering